julianamonr03/monty/README.md

 <div align="left">

 Monty 0.98 is a scripting language that is first compiled into Monty byte codes (Just like Python).
 It relies on a unique stack, with specific instructions to manipulate it.
 The goal of this project is to create an interpreter for Monty ByteCodes files.

 <div align="center">

+# How to use it

+- Clone this repo into your VM or OS with https://github.com/julianamonr03/monty
+- Compiler to use: `GCC version 4.8.4 (Ubuntu 4.8.4-2ubuntu1~14.04.4)`
+- gcc -Wall -Werror -Wextra -pedantic *.c -o monty
+- Run: `./monty [monty_type_file]`

 ## Authors